 What kind of proposals are not eligible?

-Proposals from nonprofit organizations or commercial businesses; proposals for events or projects that are not initiated and led by artists; proposals to support the creation of studio work, books, exhibitions, or other presentations; and proposals for activities that take place more than six months after the application deadline.
+Proposals from nonprofit organizations or commercial businesses, proposals for events or projects that are not initiated and led by artist groups, proposals to support the creation of studio work or presentations, and proposals for activities that take place after more than six months after the application deadline.

 When should my proposed activities take place?